moodlebox/moodlebox.net/content/en/help/download-the-disk-image.md

 ---
-title: Download the disk image
+title: Download the disk image manually
 authors:
   - Nicolas Martignoni
 type: kb
 date: 2017-04-20
-lastmod: 2022-11-29
+lastmod: 2022-12-27
 description: The MoodleBox disk image can be freely downloaded from this page.
 slug: download-the-disk-image
 categories_weight: 3